 Think of it like this: a renter walks into one of your properties for a tour.
 They like the quality of your property and the staff, but they’re not sold on the unit or the location.
 In a compartmentalized model, your leasing agent may or may not know much about any of your other properties.
 As a result, they’re probably not going to sell that renter on something from your portfolio.
 Instead, they’ll send them on down the street.

 But, if your leasing agent knows your portfolio inside and out, they’re going to have a slew of options to set before that renter.
 At the end of the day, that centralized employee is far more likely to put someone in one of your properties than an on-site agent.
 This increased familiarity will increase engagement and boost conversion rates.

 Multifamily marketing is a multi-channel affair.
 Web, phone, email, text, chat, social media—these are just a few of the channels that managers use to reach new tenants.

 Across the board, 95% of marketers recognize the need for a multi-channel approach.
 Only 30%, however, are highly confident in their ability to execute.
 Whether for lack of time, resources, or knowledge, marketers struggle to bring together all the moving parts.

 Multifamily managers share that struggle, especially when their marketing efforts are spread across a handful of employees dispersed throughout several properties.
-A comprehensive CRM solution goes a long way towards resolving the problem.
-But without a streamlined team, the threat of fragmentation continues to knock at the door.
+A comprehensive CRM solution goes a long way towards resolving the problem by providing auto-generated reports that give insights on engagement scores, conversion rates, and ad spending.
+Without a streamlined team, the threat of fragmentation continues to knock at the door.

 With a centralized team and tracking, though, you can help your employees consistently execute your strategy without letting prospects fall through the cracks.